urbit/sky/README.md

 ## Developer Environment Setup

-Use Vite to preview frontend changes.
+Use Vite to run the frontend.

 ```
 $ cd piraeus/ui